 - tense or lax muscles

 - weakness in both legs

-If the patient is experiencing seizures, precautions need to be taken to avoid any injuries that may occur during the seizures.
+If you’re experiencing seizures, you need to take precautions to avoid injuries that may occur during them.

-After inquiring about your medical history your doctor will check for the following signs of SSPE:
+After asking about your medical history, your doctor will check for the following signs of SSPE:

-- damage to the retinas in the eyes
+- damage to the retinas in your eyes

 - muscle twitching